 Speed vs. Quality vs. Cost

 The advent of digital printing has allowed for a great deal of customization of direct mail pieces that were previously limited by the constraints of offset printing.
-However, the quality of digital printing has historically been just acceptable.
-And when digitally printed personalization was added to a mail piece, it often looked like an afterthought, particularly since it was adjacent to high quality offset printing on the same page.
+However, the quality of digital printing technology has historically been just acceptable.
+And when digitally printed personalization was added to a mail piece, it often looked like an afterthought, particularly since it was adjacent to high-quality offset printing on the same page.

 However, digital printing has evolved significantly over even just the last five years.
 Technology from digital presses likes HP Indigo, Xerox iGen, and Xeikon now makes it possible to digitally print highly personalized mail pieces at offset printing quality and at a reasonable cost.
-For example, the Xeikon Cheetah print system lives up to its name, with high quality 5-color printing at speeds up to 98 ft/min at a resolution of a true 1200 x 3600 dpi.
+For example, the Xeikon Cheetah print system lives up to its name, with high-quality 5-color printing at speeds up to 98 ft/min at a resolution of a true 1200 x 3600 dpi.

-Because the quality of digital printing has increased so much, it can often be used for all parts of the media; both the static content and the personalized content in many cases.
+Because the quality of digital printing technology has increased so much, it can often be used for all parts of the media; both the static content and the personalized content in many cases.
 This results in decreased print costs, faster turnaround times, and overall higher quality.
 Digital printing is much more cost effective for smaller print runs, resulting in significant savings for this type of project.
 Marketers no longer have to sacrifice quality in order to maintain tight production deadlines.

 Digital Printing Case Study